Extended Producer Responsibility

 EUROPEN has long been a strong advocate of Extended Producer Responsibility (EPR) schemes as an essential component of waste management in Europe.

 Recent legislative developments have introduced important requirements to ensure greater harmonisation and better enforcement of EPR schemes across the EU.
-While today most but not all Member States have EPR systems in place, the Packaging and Packaging Waste Directive obliges all Member States to set EPR schemes for packaging by 2024.
-The Waste Framework Directive has introduced general minimum requirements to improve harmonisation, increase transparency, cost-efficiency, accountability and better enforcement of EPR obligations at national level.
+While today most but not all Member States have EPR systems in place, the Packaging and Packaging Waste Directive obliges all Member States to set EPR schemes for packaging by 31 December 2024.
+Once in force, the PPWR will introduce an EPR registry and the eco-modulation of EPR fees based on the recyclability (at scale) of packaging and recycled content (the latter voluntarily).
+The Waste Framework Directive includes general minimum requirements to improve harmonisation, increase transparency, cost-efficiency, accountability and better enforcement of EPR obligations at national level.
 Under the new rules, eco-modulation of EPR fees has become mandatory with a view to boost recyclability.

 Our position